SemanticBeeng/lms-clean/report.md

 * v1 is known at compile time
 * v1 and v2 are both only known at runtime

-In all three cases, staged-metaprogramming is able to generate efficient code that avoid the (1000 [zip]+ 1000 [*]) operations at runtime and reduce it to 10 operations (no more zip) and even 0 operations in the first case!
+In all three cases, staged meta-programming is able to generate efficient code that avoid the (1000 [zip]+ 1000 [*]) operations at runtime and reduce it to 10 operations (no more zip) and even 0 operations in the first case!

 How ?
 Well it is all about available information.
 We will start with the first case which is the simplest to understand:
 We know at staging time all the data and all the operation that is applied to the data.
 Instead of waiting for runtime to apply those operations, we can generate a new block that is strictly equivalent. *Note* that to ensure equivalence, we use a fixed seed so that the number generation is deterministic and the current state of the world at execution is not relevant.
 So the generated code can be reduced to: